-Tarpon is a saltwater fish, but can even survive in freshwater or “brackish” water.
+Tarpon is a saltwater fish but can even survive in freshwater or “brackish” water.
 The fish even have a primitive lung allowing them to breathe air.
 Often times anglers see tarpon “gulping” as they surface for air.
-They live a largely nomadic lifestyle covering huge swaths of the ocean in their annual migrations seeking food.
-With a little background on their diets, what time of year to fish, and what tackle and gear work best, anglers can prepare for success.
+They live a largely nomadic lifestyle covering huge swaths of the ocean in their annual migrations seeking food, certain water temperatures (around 78 degrees), and whatever else.
+Anglers can prepare for success with a little background on the tarpon diet, what time of year to fish, and what tackle and gear work best.

 What Tarpon Eat – The fish eat crabs, worms, shrimp, as well as baitfish.
-With such a large mouth, the fish swallows its prey whole.
-The adults will find their prey in the flats and channels where the juveniles will mostly be feeding in the shelter of the mangroves.
+With a bucket-style mouth, tarpon can suck in their prey.
+The adults will find their prey in the flats and channels, where the juveniles will mostly be feeding in the shelter of the mangroves.

 When to Fish – Belize has year-round fishing – 12 months of chasing tarpon.
 However, that’s not to say that there aren’t better times than others if vying for a chance at a large migratory tarpon.
 The seasons are: